nguyentantaitcag2000/elasticsearch-bash/README.md

-- `helper.bat` for Window
+for Window
-    - Add folder containing helper.bat to Environment Variables
+    - Add folder containing helper.bat to Environment Variables for Linux
-- `helper.sh` for Linux
-    - Create a symbolic link for the folder containing helper.sh
+    - Create a symbolic link for the folder containing helper